nosarthur/qc101/index.rst

 What this book doesn't do:

 * It doesn't teach quantum mechanics.
-* It doesn't go into the details of hardwares.
+* It doesn't include physical implementations of quantum computation.

 The maths are kept easy and analogies/comparisons are often used.
 The reader is assumed to know linear algebra and probability theory.